elliswmartin/shhelpersLfA/README.md

        mogrify -resize 800x800\> *_mid.jpg

+4. Moves files to the `processed` folder when editing complete.

 ### Usage (Mac Only)

 1. This script ships assuming the following folder structure.
 You are welcome to modify this for your needs within the /rename.sh script.

         ├── Desktop
         │   ├── OA_process
+        │   ├── processed

 2. Copy files that you would like to resize and create mids (copies resized to 800px) into ~/Desktop/OA_process folder.